 As is often the case in a small town, Longville doesn't have a public transportation system that people use for their commute.

-In terms of college education, Longville is nearly on par with the US average for all cities of 21.84%: 19.64% of adults 25 and older in Longville have a bachelor's degree or advanced degree.
+The percentage of adults in Longville who are college-educated is close to the national average for all communities of 21.84%: 19.64% of the adults in Longville have a bachelor's degree or advanced degree.

 The per capita income in Longville in 2022 was $24,954, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,816 for a family of four.
 However, Longville contains both very wealthy and poor people as well.